sini/nixkraken/docs/src/dev/tests/writing.md

 ### GitKraken quirks

-- GitKraken being a graphical application, most tests require starting an X server
+- Because GitKraken is a graphical application, most tests require starting an X server
 - GitKraken will fail to run under `root` user unless `--no-sandbox` flag is used
 - waiting for GitKraken window succeeds before the window is actually drawn on screen, requiring a sleep workaround